chungyc/site-personal/site/article/physics/relativity/proper-time/index.markdown

 ![A wandering world line](/diagrams/article/relativity/proper-time/random-line.svg)

-For objects which stay in a single inertial frame, we can use the equations for time dilation to figure out how time passes for these objects relative to another inertial frame.
+For objects which stay in a single inertial frame, we can use the equations for [time dilation] to figure out how time passes for these objects relative to another inertial frame.
 But what about objects which do not stay in a single inertial frame?
 What do they experience relative to a particular inertial frame, and how would we figure out how time passes for these objects?

 [spacetime diagram]: /article/physics/relativity/spacetime-diagrams
+[time dilation]: /article/physics/relativity/spacetime-diagrams#time-dilation

 ## Spacetime intervals